National Capital Region (India): Regional planning

 The planning body for the region is the National Capital Region Planning Board (NCRPB).
 It has issued two regional plans, the "Regional Plan 2001, National Capital Region" approved in 1988, and the "Regional Plan 2021, National Capital Region" approved in 2005.
 Topics covered by the 2001 plan included transport, telecommunications, power and water supply, waste and sewerage, education, health, the environment, housing and the "counter magnet" areas.
 The 2021 plan extended these with the additional topics of social infrastructure, heritage, tourism, rural development, and disaster management.

 The 51% of pollution in NCR is caused by the industrial pollution, 27% by vehicles and 8% by crop burning, consequently there are plans to create a 1,600 km long and 5 km wide The Great Green Wall of Aravalli green ecological corridor along Aravalli range from Gujarat to Delhi to be connected to Sivalik hill range with the planting of 1.35 billion (135 crore) new native trees over 10 years.
 About 46% of the National Capital Region, home to 40 to 50 million people, is not connected to sewage networks.
 Sewage from these areas flows into stormwater drains that empty directly into the Yamuna.

+A Sports University is proposed to be established in Meerut district of UP Sub-Region.

+Judicial System

+Delhi NCR has only one high court, which is in Delhi.
+While it is highly suggested in Regional Plan 2041, Delhi NCR that high court bench must be set up in western Uttar Pradesh, large part of which falls in Delhi NCR.
+There has been long standing demand for high court bench in Meerut.

+Regional Plan 2041, Delhi NCR suggests that industrial growth of western Uttar Pradesh's part of Delhi NCR is being hampered due to unavailability of judicial system.
+Almost 54% of all cases reaching the High Court originate from the 22 districts of Western UP.

+People have to travel 700 km away to Allahabad for hearings.
+In fact, 6 high courts (Shimla, Delhi, Jaipur, Chandigarh, Nainital, Jammu) from other states are closer than Allahabad from western Uttar Pradesh.
+Even Lahore high court is closer than Allahabad.

 Transport

+Namo Bharat Rapid Rail RRTS

+For greater ease of transportation within the National Capital Region, India's first Regional Rapid Transit System (RRTS), called Namo Bharat Rapid Rail and Vande Metro, with 8 semi-high speed rail corridors is being developed in phases in Delhi NCR: an implementation of plans made by India's Planning Commission.
+The RapidX trains will have a maximum trial speed of 180 km/h (110 mph) and a maximum operational speed of 160 km/h (99 mph).